gaqzi/reflections/notes/python/string_interning.md

 Running this will print `True` on the console.
 The `is` operator in Python is used to check whether two objects refer to the same memory location or not.
 If it returns `True`, it means, the two objects surrounding the operator are actually the same object.

 This is kind of neat if you think about it.
 In the above snippet, instead of creating a new copy when `y` is assigned to a string that has the same value as `x`, internally, Python points to the same string that is assigned to `x`.
-This is only true for smaller strings and larger strings will create individual copies as usual.
+This is only true for smaller strings; larger strings will create individual copies as usual.
 The exact length that determines whether a string will be interned or not depends on the implementation and you shouldn't rely on this implicit behavior if your code needs interning.
 See this example:

 ```python
 # src.py